adhershmnair/python-workspace/README.md

 7. Download the `client_secret.json` file and paste it in the root directory as it is ignored in .gitignore.

 Edit the file `facerecognition-google-photos.py` and make changes for the image filter from Google photos.

+## facerecognition-google-drive.py

+Integrated Google Drives to identify the images.
+To get files/images from Google Drives, you would need to use the Google Drives API.
+Follow the same steps for Google Photos API, or Enable the Google Drive API to existing APIs and Services.
+Edit file `facerecognition-google-drive.py` change `folder_id` to fetch from a specific folder from Google Drive.